 - Private hospital: $4200 - $8000 per eye

-Take note that if you have medical insurance or Medisave, cataract surgery will be covered by almost all private health insurance policies.
+Take note that if you have medical insurance or Medisave (applicable only to PRs and Singaporeans), cataract surgery will be covered by almost all private health insurance policies.
 It may even be able to fully cover the total costs of surgery in a private clinic.
+The Ministry of Health (Singapore) has also compiled this helpful table for potential patients.
 With Medisave, Singapore citizens and permanent residents (PR) can claim up to $2150 off the total costs of cataract surgery.

 Other Factors that Affect Cataract Surgery Costs

 The following factors also influence the total cost of cataract surgery in Singapore:

 - Type of Cataract – There are many types of cataracts, and some types may cost more to treat compared to others.
 Some types of cataracts include: